Beijing North Refractories Co., Ltd.

 Table of Content [Hide]

-When it comes to industrial furnace insulation, both high-density calcium silicate boards and high-density ceramic fiber boards are excellent choices, offering distinct advantages and disadvantages depending on the specific application and operating conditions.
+When it comes to industrial furnace insulation, both high-density calcium silicate boards and high-density ceramic fiber boards offer unique advantages.
+Choosing the right material depends on your specific application needs, such as operating temperature, mechanical load, exposure to molten metals, and thermal cycling conditions.

 · High Compressive Strength: This is a major strong point.
 High-density calcium silicate boards offer excellent mechanical strength, making them suitable for load-bearing applications or areas subjected to mechanical stress, impacts, or abrasion.